Tokyo Pro Wrestling

 Tokyo Pro Wrestling is the name of two unrelated Japanese professional wrestling promotions.
 Despite their common name, they did not share management, promotional style, or talent in any way.

 Original Tokyo Pro Wrestling

 The original Tokyo Pro Wrestling operated from 1966 to 1967.

-In mid-1966, Japan Wrestling Association president Michiharu Toyonobori resigned his position and left the promotion, taking along with him some talent, including Katsuhisa Shibata (father of current New Japan Pro-Wrestling star Katsuyori Shibata) and the future Rusher Kimura (Masao Kimura).
+In mid-1966, Japan Wrestling Association president Michiharu Toyonobori resigned his position and left the promotion, taking along with him some talent, including Katsuhisa Shibata (father of current All Elite Wrestling star Katsuyori Shibata) and the future Rusher Kimura (Masao Kimura).
 Antonio Inoki, who was coming back from a long excursion to the United States, chose to join him and create a new venture, Tokyo Pro Wrestling.